Network Stack¶

 This matters for security because it prevents a class of attacks where the guest tries to confuse policy via DNS tricks (e.g. DNS rebinding).

-For each outbound TCP flow, Gondolin inspects the beginning of the byte stream and classifies it:
+For each outbound TCP flow, Gondolin either applies an explicit host mapping first (if configured) or inspects the beginning of the byte stream and classifies it:

 This is the core mechanism that prevents arbitrary TCP tunneling.
-The guest can open TCP sockets, but only connections that quickly turn into HTTP or TLS will be bridged.
+The guest can open TCP sockets, but only connections that are explicitly mapped or quickly turn into HTTP, TLS, or configured SSH will be forwarded.

 Design notes: